Severance

 Along with the growth has come numerous new businesses that seized on competitively priced commercially zoned land, including bars and restaurants, personal service shops and salons, retail stores, a bank, self-storage, child day care and more.

 It also has brought challenges, including strains on Severance’s ability to supply water to all the new residents and businesses.
 The North Weld County Water District had imposed a moratorium on new taps in September 2021 over concerns about treatment and delivery capacity, and the town had to stop issuing building permits.
-But this spring, North Weld approved an amendment to its water-service agreement with the town, and the Town Board responded by lifting the freeze.
-Responding to the demands of growth, the town in 2022 also instituted a rule that contractors must be licensed.
+But North Weld eventually approved an amendment to its water-service agreement with the town, and the Town Board responded by lifting the freeze.
+A few months later, however, the North Weld board revoked Severance’s 25% discount on water rates, contending that Severance was found not to be in compliance with a clause in its Water Service Agreement, specifically a requirement related to water-storage capacity.

 The town traces its history to 1894, when David E. Severance applied for a post office for a community of approximately 50 families that originally was called Tailholt.
 However, because Severance’s name was on the application, the post office was erroneously named Severance — and the name stuck.
 Mail was carried to and from the new town by horse and buggy from Eaton, then from Windsor.
 Farmers began raising sugar beets in the area, and the town itself was founded in 1906 by Bruce Eaton, son of Gov. Benjamin Eaton.
-Severance began as a receiving station and dump for the nearby Great Western Sugar Co., and remained in that role until 1985.
+Severance began as a receiving station and dump for the nearby Great Western Sugar Co. and remained in that role until 1985.